dev8xofficial/TroopHunter/ansible/README.md

 # To run ansible script

-ansible-playbook --ask-vault-pass main.yml
+ansible-playbook --ask-vault-pass playbooks/main.yml

-# To see nvm and node in ubuntu server.
-Login again to see the change.
+# Refresh terminal in ubuntu to see changes.

+bash --login

+# To remove a folder along files

+sudo rm -r foldername